dirigible-io/dirigible-io.github.io/help/getting_started.md

 ### Write the hello-world.js service

-1. Once you have a running Dirigible instance you can start with your project.
+1. Once you have a running Eclipse Dirigible instance you can start with your project.
 Choose the `File -> New -> Project` menu.

     ![New Project](images/getting_started/new-project-hello.png)